Arduino for Blue Pill

 While not an official Arduino platform,

-While many STM32 chips' ROM bootloaders support (DFU) USB directly,
+Many STM32 chips’ hardware and ROM bootloaders support (DFU) USB directly,

 There are at least 4 ways to flash STM32 chips:

-This will be used to load an HID bootloader to Blue Pills - (Arduino) USB bootloader[s] <- there have been several:
+Unlike Black Pills, new Blue Pills lack a USB bootloader.
+2) (Arduino) USB bootloader[s] <- there have been several:

 Boot0 HIGH